claudantus/RomanAPI/README.md

 ## Compliance and Regulations

 In a production environment, ensuring compliance with relevant regulations and standards is required.
-In this case, however, the data is of a very insensitive nature.
+In this case, however, the data is of a very insensitive nature, which would simplify this part.

 ## Documentation